okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app-oidc/main/index.md

 ### Configure protocol-specific settings

 You can submit protocol support details all together or asynchronously.
-For example, if your application currently only supports SAML, you can create the submission with the SAML protocol details.
+For example, if your application currently only supports OIDC, you can create the submission with the OIDC protocol details.
 Later, when you add Workflows Connector capabilities to your application, you can return to your integration submission to include Workflows Connector support.

->**Note:** If you don't see the protocol-specific settings that you want in this section, select the **Instructions for** dropdown menu on this page.

 <StackSnippet snippet="protocol-name" />